 The DSL will also put staff in touch with outside agencies for professional support if they so wish.
 Staff can also approach organisations such as their Union, the Education Support Partnership or other similar organisations directly.

-FOR SCHOOLS WITH EARLY YEARS AND FOUNDATION STAGE PROVISION:

 The school will ensure that members of staff who are working within the foundation stage are provided with appropriate supervision in accordance with the statutory requirements of Early Years Foundation Stage (EYFS) 2017.

 Safer Recruitment

-Kemsing PrimaryKemsing Primary School is committed to ensure that they develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils and staff.
+Kemsing Primary School is committed to ensure that develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our learners and staff.

+Kemsing Primary School will follow relevant guidance in Keeping Children Safe in Education 2020 (Section 3 ‘Safer Recruitment’) and from The Disclosure and Barring Service (DBS):

-The Governing BodyKemsing Primary School and Leadership Team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance.
+The governing body and leadership team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance.

-Kemsing Primary School is responsible for ensuring that the school maintains an accurate Single Central Record (SCR) in line with statutory guidance.
+The school maintains an accurate Single Central Record (SCR) in line with statutory guidance.

-The Governing Body will ensure that there is at least one of the persons who conducts an interview has completed safer recruitment training.
+The governing body will ensure that there is at least one of the persons who conducts an interview has completed safer recruitment training.

-WeKemsing Primary School are also committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools.
+Kemsing Primary School are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools.

 We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings.

+We will ensure that all staff and volunteers have read the staff behaviour policy/code of conduct and understand that their behaviour and practice must be in line with it.

 Allegations Against Members of Staff and Volunteers

-Kemsing Primary Kemsing Primary School recognises that it is possible for staff and volunteers to behave in a way that might cause harm to children
+Kemsing Primary School recognises that it is possible for any member of staff, including volunteers, governors, contractors, agency and third party staff (including supply teachers) and visitors to behave in a way that:

+Indicates they have harmed a child, or may have harmed a child;

+Means they have committed a criminal offence against or related to a child;

+behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or

+behaved or may have behaved in a way that indicates they may not be suitable to work with children.

+The school has a allegations against staff policy

+All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school safeguarding regime.
+The leadership team at Kemsing Primary School will takes all concerns or allegations received seriously.

-The school has a allegations against staff policy and schoolKemsing Primary Schooltakes seriously any allegation received.
-Such allegations should be referred immediately to the Head Teacher or deputy in their absence who will first contact the Local Authority Designated Officer (LADO) to agree further action to be taken in respect of the child and staff member.
+Allegations should be referred immediately to the headteacher who will contact the Local Authority Designated Officer (LADO) to agree further action to be taken in respect of the child and staff member.

-In the event of allegations of abuse being made against the headteacher then staff are advised that allegations should be reported to the Chair of Governors who will contact the LADO in the first instance.
+In the event of allegations of abuse being made against the headteacher, staff are advised that allegations should be reported to the chair of governors who will contact the LADO..

-All staff and volunteers should feel able to raise concerns about poor or unsafe practice and such concerns will always be taken seriously by the senior leadership team.
+All staff and volunteers should feel able to raise concerns about poor or unsafe practice and such concerns will always be taken seriously by the leadership team.

-All members of staff are made aware of the school’sschool Whistleblowing procedureand that i is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk.
+All members of staff are made aware of the school Whistleblowing procedure.
+It is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk.

-Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email: help@nspcc.org.uk
+Staff can access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally.